tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 9\87 Introduction
+Section 9\88 Organising our files and folders
+- Creating three major components core, shared and shop

-- File and folder structure
+- File and folder restructure
-- Angular services
-- Building the UI for our shop
-- Pagination
-- Filtering, Sorting & Search
-- Input and Output properties
-- Shared components